What is a Shopify Password Page & How to Create One?

 Click on the “Save” button when you finish customizing your password page’s theme code.

-What Makes a Good Shopify Password Page?
+What Makes a Winning Shopify Password Page?

 A good Shopify landing page is one that converts.
 You want your visitors to convert into customers, and you want that conversion to happen as quickly as possible.